toolpage/js-case-converter/README.md

 ```

 ## Minify
 If you want to use a minified version of `caseconverter.js`, you have to minify it before usage.
-One way is to use the [minifier tool](https://www.npmjs.com/package/minifier) via [npm](https://www.npmjs.com/).
+One way is to run the [minifier tool](https://www.npmjs.com/package/minifier) via [npm](https://www.npmjs.com/).

 Installing: